matiaspaavilainen/RealConstellations/README.md

   - Stars
 - Some sort of loading screen maybe needed?
 - Other controls
-  - Lanugages?
   - Maybe other skycultures?
 - Other notes
   - Constellations indexed internally by the scientific name, example: Ursa Major for Big Bear.

 ## Potential problems

-- Coordinate conversion
 - Location selection, if earth not modelled as sphere
 - Time selection
 - How to simulate light travelling, some stars are dimmer and if position can be selected, some will get brighter and some might become invisible
-- How many stars to support?
+- How many stars to include?
-- Performance, probably going to be 1000s of stars.
-Can be very simple model in the view from Earth.
 - Where to get constellation data?
-  - Western probably not problem
-  - Other skycultures
+  - Doesn't really exist, I need to manually do that.

 ## How to do some things